netzo/fresh-netzo/www/src/docs/platform/inbox.md

-# Notifications
+# Inbox

-**Notifications are messages triggered by Netzo or programmatically within projects to notify users of project activity.** You can use them to notify users of project activity, such as when a new user joins a project or when a payment is received.
+**The Inbox is a central place where users can view and manage notifications from their projects and from Netzo.** Notifications are messages triggered by Netzo or programmatically within projects to notify users of project activity.
+You can use them to notify users of project activity, such as when a new user joins a project or when a payment is received.
 Notifications will appear in real-time on a user's inbox where they can be viewed and dismissed.

 <!-- [![Notifications](/docs/images/notifications/notifications.webp)](https://app.netzo.io/notifications) -->